VICO-UoE/DatasetCondensation/readme.md

 ```
 python main_DM.py  --dataset CIFAR10  --model ConvNet  --ipc 10  --dsa_strategy color_crop_cutout_flip_scale_rotate  --init real  --lr_img 1.0  --num_exp 5  --num_eval 5
 ```
+DM achieves 67.0 ± 0.3%, 71.2 ± 0.4%, 76.1±0.3% and 79.8±0.3% testing accuracies with ConvNets when learning 100, 200, 500 and 1000 images/class synthetic sets on CIFAR10 dataset respectively, which means we can recover 79%, 84%, 90% and 94% relative performance using only 2%, 4%, 10% and 20% training data compared to whole dataset training.
+The performances will be further improved if BatchNorm is used, i.e. ConvNetBN.

 ###  Continual learning experiments
 We do 5 experiments with 5 seeds to generate the class order for both 5 and 10 step learning: